nathangs6/mat1856-assignment-1/a2/README.md

-# Assignment 2 - Probability of Default
+# Assignment 2 - Credit Risk Analysis
-In this assignment, I found the probability that Brookfield Renewable Partners (BEP) will default in the future.
+In this assignment, I found the probability that Brookfield Renewable Partners (BEP) will default in the future using real world data.

 ## Running the Code
 To run the code, please do the following: